Complexified spinor fields in operator form: Lorentz boosts

 Starting from the expression for the change of momentum related to the transition from one coordinate system, where the momentum is ${\vec k}_{re}$, to the other coordinate system with relative velocity ${\vec v}_{re}$, the following expression can be introduced:

 where

 and $i, j, l \in (x, y, z)$.
 Then, the operators:

 are the unitary operators representing boosts in the spin-orbital space.
+(It is understood that in (15) symmetrised product is used.)
 These operators transform $\vert k_{re, x} \rangle \otimes \vert k_{re, y} \rangle \otimes \vert k_{re, z} \rangle $, that describes the state of the momentum in one coordinate system, to the boosted state as it is seen in the coordinate system with relative velocity ${\vec v}_{re}$ and they should be applied to the above discussed "spin modified" momentum states if such states have to be boosted.

 Boosts in the imaginary world can be treated in a similar way, with some modifications of the above expressions related to the substitution of ${\hat {\vec k}}_{re}$, ${\vec k}_{re}$ and $c_{re}$ by the corresponding imaginary counterparts.